hazimmx/tesla-stock-analyzer/README.md

 - Visualizes 1-year closing price
 - Exports results to CSV

-  It is a simple project so I am expected to expand this project in the future :D
+  It is a simple project so I am expected to expand & explore this project in the future :D